boringops-hq/boringops-hq.github.io/index.md

 </div>

 ## The Closing Charge
-We don’t worship boredom because it is dull.
+We don’t value boredom because it is dull.

 We choose boredom because it is freedom from **chaos**, freedom from **heroics**, freedom to **build what matters**.

 Boring isn’t the enemy of progress.

-**Boring is the engine of progress**.
+**Boring is the highest form of discipline.**